Its-All-About-the-Journey/AWS-Advanced-Networking/Lab 6b/README.md

 sales.sh: Bash script similar to marketing.sh but for the Sales department's web page.

 security.tf: Creates an AWS security group to allow SSH, HTTPS, and ICMP inbound traffic.
+It also generates flow logs of the NLB ENI to check that traffics to the server are encrypted.

 terraform.tf: Contains backend configuration for local state management and defines the required AWS provider version.